 Fire bellied toads enjoy having something to hide in, so you should provide one hide for every two toads.
 Coconut hides with a hole cut into them work well, and can be bought inexpensively at the pet store.
 Temperature

-Your may not need any special heating if your house stays about 77-80 degrees year around.
+Your may not need any special heating if your house stays about 77-80 degrees year round.
 If you do need to provide heat, a heat lamp works best.
 If you use a under tank heater, the glass will crack because it will be moist.

 The basking spot should be kept at 78-85F, and the rest of the cage can stay at room temperature.